sajjad-ali-01/Projects/C++ Projects/Student Management System With OOP/README.md

 # Student Management System

 This repository contains the code for a Student Management System, which allows administrators, teachers, and students to manage student and teacher records.
-The system is implemented in C++.
+The system is implemented in C++ using oop(object oriented programing concepts).

 ## Features